-If you or a loved one are the victim of someone else’s negligence, you may find yourself looking for a personal injury attorney.
+If you or a loved one are the victim of someone else’s negligence, you may find yourself in need of a personal injury attorney.
 This is likely a confusing and painful time, and we want you to know that it is normal to be overwhelmed.
 We know this is new territory, and you never imagined any of this would happen.
 With so many questions and unknowns, we want to help break down some commonly-asked questions about personal injury lawyers and cases.
 Today, we’ll be explaining contingent fee agreements.

-Typically, the contingent fee agreement says the attorney will advance all costs associated with your legal matter and at the end of the case the costs are deducted separately from your monetary recovery.
+Typically, the contingent fee agreement says the attorney will advance all costs associated with your legal matter.
+At the end of the case, the costs are deducted separately from your monetary recovery.
 So, like the contingent fee, if there is no recovery of money for you, you don’t repay the costs.

 If you suspect that you are a victim of negligence, it is important to contact a lawyer as soon as you can.
-As we previously discussed, case investigations take time, and there is a deadline (called a Statute of Limitations) for filing your claim.
-It’s good that you are researching attorneys and are trying to understand the process.
-If you wish to discuss your case with our experienced team of personal injury attorneys, call Scartelli Olszewski, P.C. at 570-346-2600 or 570-822-1400.
+As we previously discussed, case investigations take time, and there is a deadline–called a Statute of Limitations–for filing your claim.
+There are likely many reasons why you may delay filing a suit, funding for a lawsuit being one of them.
+If you need a contingent fee agreement from your legal representation, we can discuss it at a consultation.
+The attorneys at Scartelli Olszewski, P.C. can consider it after discussing your case.